40 Excellent Free Fonts For Professonal Design

 The importance of typography in design can’t be overestimated.
 The accuracy, precision and balance of geometric forms can give letters the elegance and sharpness they deserve.
 Besides, elegant fonts can help to convey the message in a more convenient way.
-In fact, while there are many excellent professional fonts (we’ve presented some of them in our article 80 Beautiful Typefaces For Professional Design1) there are literally thousands of free low-quality fonts which you would never use for professional designs.
+In fact, while there are many excellent professional fonts there are literally thousands of free low-quality fonts which you would never use for professional designs.

 Quality costs.
 The price of “bulletproof” fonts usually reflects their quality and starts at 50$ per typeface.
 However, before purchasing a font you will probably use only once in your designs you might want to take a glance at outstanding free alternatives first.

 Over the last year we’ve been observing typo-designers and their works; we’ve regularly collected high-quality fonts available for free download and free to use for personal or/and commercial projects.
-In this article we’d like to present an overview of over 40 excellent free fonts you might use for your professional designs in 2008.
+In this article we’d like to present an overview of over 40 excellent free fonts you might use for your professional designs.
 What is your favourite?

-- Some images are taken from Gerrit van Aaken’s Typography Essays2.
+- Some images are taken from Gerrit van Aaken’s Typography Essays.
 Thank you, Gerrit.

 - We haven’t listed Arial, Georgia, Verdana, Trebuchet MS & Co. as well as Calibri, Cambria, Candara, Constantia and Corbel as they are delivered almost “automatically”.